 all

-all, aggregator
+all, function

 def nosort process all(value: boolean): boolean default true